-- Challenge students to visualize what the piece of paper will look like when unfolded.
+Show students the example of the Hole-Punch Symmetry slides (Appendix A).
+Explain that the bold line indicates the fold.
+Challenge students to visualize what the piece of paper looks like when unfolded.

-- Unfold the piece of paper to confirm students’ prediction.
+Unfold the piece of paper to confirm students’ prediction.

 Ask students to explain how they knew where the holes would be on the paper.
 Encourage the use of spatial language.